Nelson-Gon/mde/README.md

   - `percent_missing`

-This is a very simple to use but quick way to take a look at the percentage of data that is missing columnwise.
+This is a very simple to use but quick way to take a look at the percentage of data that is missing column-wise.

 ``` r